-As of December 31, 2022, the Company had U.S. federal net operating loss ("NOL") carryforwards of \$27,536,031 which may be available to offset future income tax liabilities.
+As of December 31, 2023, the Company had U.S. federal net operating loss ("NOL") carryforwards of \$38,085,386 which may be available to offset future income tax liabilities.
 Federal NOL carryforwards generated in 2017 and prior of \$2,764,240 will expire beginning 2032.
 The remaining federal NOL carryforwards generated beginning in 2018, do not expire.
-NOL carryforwards generated beginning in 2021 are permitted to offset 80% of taxable income in future years.
-As of December 31, 2022, the Company also had U. S. state NOL carryforwards of \$30,082,914 which may be available to offset future income tax liabilities and will expire beginning in 2028.
+NOL carryforwards generated beginning in 2018 are permitted to offset 80% of taxable income in future years.
+As of December 31, 2023, the Company also had U. S. state NOL carryforwards of \$40,632,269 which may be available to offset future income tax liabilities and will expire beginning in 2028.

 NOL and tax credit carryforwards are subject to review and possible adjustment by the Internal Revenue Service (the "IRS") and may become subject to an annual limitation in the event of certain cumulative changes in the ownership interest of significant shareholders over a three-year period in excess of 50% as defined under Sections 382 and 383 in the Internal Revenue Code.
 This could substantially limit the amount of tax attributes that can be utilized annually to offset future taxable income or tax liabilities.
 The amount of the annual limitation is determined based on our value immediately prior to the ownership change.
 Subsequent ownership changes may further affect the limitation in future years.
+We have not yet conducted a comprehensive study to assess whether a change of ownership as defined by Section 382 has occurred since our inception.